New Zealand House of Representatives: Members and elections

 The House of Representatives normally consists of 120 members, who bear the title "Member of Parliament" (MP).
 They were previously known as "Members of the House of Representatives" (MHRs) until the passing of the Parliamentary and Executive Titles Act 1907 when New Zealand became a Dominion, and even earlier as "Members of the General Assembly" (MGAs).

 All MPs are democratically elected, and usually enter the House following a general election.
 Once sworn in, MPs normally continue to serve until the next dissolution of parliament and subsequent general election, which must take place at least every three years.
 Early general elections (sometimes termed "snap elections") are possible at the discretion of the prime minister, especially if a minority government is unable to retain the confidence of the House.
 Members who change their party allegiance during a term—known as "waka-jumping"—may be expelled from the House.
 Members may also be expelled in cases of criminal activity or other serious misconduct.
 Some expulsions have been challenged through the courts.
 Casual vacancies in electorates are filled through by-elections; if a list member's seat becomes vacant then the next available person on their party's list is appointed to the position.
 List MPs are free to stand in electorate by-elections and in the case of successful contest their own seat will be filled 'in turn'.

 To be an MP a person must be a New Zealand citizen (by birth or naturalisation) at the time of the election and not be disqualified from enrolling to vote; unlike certain other countries, bankruptcy is not grounds for disqualification from office.
 Party list candidates are always nominated by political parties.

-The annual salary of each MP has been $168,600 since October 2023, previously being $163,961 since July 2021, and members may receive additional salaries in right of other offices they hold (for instance, the speaker, whips, and chairpersons of select committees) as recognised by Remuneration Authority determinations.
+The annual salary of each MP has been $168,600 since October 2023, and members may receive additional salaries in right of other offices they hold (for instance, the speaker, whips, and chairpersons of select committees) as recognised by Remuneration Authority determinations.
 MPs' pay is rather more than double average weekly earnings, which in 2023 were $1,558 ($81,239 per annum).
 In 1930 it was said, "politics represent sacrifice to the best anti-Labour candidates", at a time when MPs were paid £550, also a bit more than double the average male wage of £4 12s a week (£240 per annum).